The Nagra TUBE DAC Review. Otherworldly.

 Well, at the used price I got this setup for, it’s 100% worth the cost I paid, and then some.

 I guess if I was the target audience for this I would say that $50k is worth it but since I have no concept of having that kind of disposable income, that is a tough thing for me to say.
 I mean there are DACs being sold in the $150k range so this Tube DAC at $48k may seem like a great buy to some.
-I have no prejudice against cheap or expensive gear and like to review it all when I can.
+I have no prejudice against cheap or expensive gear and like to review it all when I can, if worthy of it.
 Even though I am not a wealthy guy, I appreciate what Nagra is doing here just as I used to appreciate what Leica did with their cameras and lenses back in the early days of digital cameras.
 I do not discriminate against anyone or anything, even low or high priced audio gear, as long as it is worth the price of admission.

 Some seem to get angry when I review expensive gear but it always seems to get more interest and views than the affordable stuff, go figure.
 There is something out there for everyone from low to high to absurd cost within audio.
 Who am I to judge based just on an exotic price or because I can not afford it?
 I love this kind of stuff even if I am not the target audience.
 I’m just a guy who did a dumb thing by placing this on my credit card because now I want to keep it.